abridged/collabland-dev/help-docs/key-features/gm-pass.md

 <details> <summary> transaction flow </summary>
 password `gmgmgm`
 </details>

+### Security

+When creating their gmPASS, uses register a [passkey](https://blog.1password.com/what-are-passkeys/) with Collab.Land.
+Their on-device authorization is the key to unlock their gmPASS and the functions of its blockchain smart account(s).

 <!-- Collab.Land uses [passkeys](https://blog.1password.com/what-are-passkeys/) to safely pass authorization between the Member and various services.